'The Price We Pay' Argues Rising Health Care Costs Undermine Public Trust In Medicine

 You write about how you visited people in 22 cities across the country to learn how they're affected by the high costs of health care.
 What kind of stories did you hear?

-There are things I learned that I could have never learned from the medical conference circuit that I attend, or from my vantage point at Hopkins.
+There are things I learned that I could have never learned from the medical conference circuit that I attend or from my vantage point at Hopkins.
 That circuit does not give me the vantage point of Steph, a waitress [I met] in Carlsbad, N.M., who's had her paycheck garnished from going to the emergency room for morning sickness seven years ago.
 She now has a second waitressing job, as a single mom of three kids.

 I could never appreciate without getting on the ground the contrast between Steph's life in the desert of New Mexico, in this small town, and the corporate headquarters of that hospital [that sued her] in Franklin, Tenn. — one of the most lush, beautiful towns in America.

-As I traveled around the country talking to people, I started to hear stories from individuals, that they would be treated horribly by collectors and even law firms if they could not pay the full sticker price.
+As I traveled around the country talking to people, I started to hear stories from individuals — that they would be treated horribly by collectors and even law firms if they could not pay the full sticker price.
 [I met] one woman who had an egregious bill for which she was sued and had her wages garnished.
-And the bill was related to a hospital acquired infection.
+And the bill was related to a hospital-acquired infection.
 I thought, "This represents everything wrong with health care."

 I spent time with her in her home.
 Turns out she has two kids with special needs — she's got four kids total.
 And the way she was treated violated the public trust in the medical profession.
 In my opinion, a hospital has no right to sue you and garnish your wages or put a lien on your home.
 This is taking advantage of people when they're vulnerable.